Chiapas: Archaeology

 The earliest population of Chiapas was in the coastal Soconusco region, where the Chantuto peoples appeared, going back to 5500 BC.
 This was the oldest Mesoamerican culture discovered to date.

 The largest and best-known archaeological sites in Chiapas belong to the Mayan civilization.
 Apart from a few works by Franciscan friars, knowledge of Maya civilisation largely disappeared after the Spanish Conquest.
 In the mid-19th century, John Lloyd Stephens and Frederick Catherwood traveled though the sites in Chiapas and other Mayan areas and published their writings and illustrations.
 This led to serious work on the culture including the deciphering of its hieroglyphic writing.

-In Chiapas, principal Mayan sites include Palenque, Toniná, Bonampak, Chinkoltic and Tenam Puentes, all or near in the Lacandon Jungle.
+In Chiapas, principal Mayan sites include Palenque, Toniná, Bonampak, Lacanja, Sak Tz'i, Chinkultic and Tenam Puente, all or near in the Lacandon Jungle.
 They are technically more advanced than earlier Olmec sites, which can best be seen in the detailed sculpting and novel construction techniques, including structures of four stories in height.
 Mayan sites are not only noted for large numbers of structures, but also for glyphs, other inscriptions, and artwork that has provided a relatively complete history of many of the sites.

 Palenque is the most important Mayan and archaeological site.
 Though much smaller than the huge sites at Tikal or Copán, Palenque contains some of the finest architecture, sculpture and stucco reliefs the Mayans ever produced.
 The history of the Palenque site begins in 431 with its height under Pakal I (615–683), Chan-Bahlum II (684–702) and Kan-Xul who reigned between 702 and 721.
 However, the power of Palenque would be lost by the end of the century.
 Pakal's tomb was not discovered inside the Temple of Inscriptions until 1949.
 Today, Palenque is a World Heritage Site and one of the best-known sites in Mexico.
+The similarly aged site (750/700–600) of Pampa el Pajón preserves burials and cultural items, including cranial modifications.